LovaTahina/fpgrowth/README.md

 My library is design to allow you to manage with any kind of data type: integer, character, string, ... as it uses template programming.
 You can use it witout any problem, indeed you just need to define and load transactions and the library will furnish you the FP-tree corresponding to your data.

 I've released a v1.0.0 of an application designed in Qt framework to illustrate the use of this library.
-Hope it will help you, don't hesitate to signal any issue you encounter using my library.
+Hope it will help you, don't hesitate to signal any issues you'll encounter using my library.

 Thank you for your feedback
 Lova